Call Now To Get Your Life Back

 In the eyes of the law, having a BAC at or over the legal limit is a strong sign that you were at fault for the crash.
 Overcoming that presumption is not easy.
 Additionally, it is not enough to show that your inebriation did not cause the crash – you have to show that your driving was not the cause of the accident.

-Are there opportunities to plead guilty to a lesser charge for manslaughter in Maine?
+Can you plead guilty to a lesser charge for manslaughter in Maine?

 Rarely.
 Prosecutors in Maine are pressured to look tough on people who have been charged with OUI in all of its forms.
 When an OUI charge involves a fatal accident, that pressure is even higher.
 District attorneys want to look tough on drunk driving, and allowing the prosecutors in their offices to offer plea deals would undermine that goal.